 The Fellowship Scheme is open to candidates of any nationality.
 You must have a master's degree or PhD in economics, econometrics, statistics or a related field.
 Suitable specialisms include agricultural, environmental, international, health or development economics.
 You must also be willing to commit to a two-year posting in any of the participating countries.

 We are looking for candidates who have a demonstrable interest in development; relevant work or voluntary experience in a developing country, and strong computer skills.
 Although most Fellowship posts are in English-speaking countries, French, Portuguese or Swahili language skills are an advantage for several posts.

 Application and selection process

-We interview short-listed candidates in February in London, before making either firm or conditional offers to the successful candidates.
+We interview short-listed candidates in February at ODI in London, before making either firm or conditional offers to the successful candidates.

-Between March and June, we visit participating countries to discuss the candidates and placement details with host governments, before allocating candidates to the posts.
-Where possible, we aim to give governments their preferred candidates.
+Between March and June, we visit participating countries to discuss the candidates and placement details with host governments, before allocating candidates to posts in June.
+As far as possible, we aim to give governments their preferred candidates.

-Newly-recruited Fellows join a briefing session at the ODI offices in July, which includes the opportunity to hear from current Fellows and alumni.
-Fellows then take up their posts between August and October.
+Newly-recruited Fellows participate in a briefing session at the ODI offices in July, which includes the opportunity to hear from current and former Fellows.
+Fellows are then expected to take up their posts between August and October.